 Find The Perimeter Of Rectangle Abcd

-Sep 13, 2025 · 6 min read
+6 min read

 Understanding Rectangles and their Properties

 Before we dive into calculating the perimeter, let's refresh our understanding of rectangles.
 A rectangle is a quadrilateral (a four-sided polygon) with four right angles (90-degree angles).
-This means that each of the four corners forms a perfect square corner.
+So in practice, each of the four corners forms a perfect square corner.
 A key property of rectangles is that opposite sides are equal in length.
 This means if we label the sides of our rectangle ABCD, with AB being one side and BC being an adjacent side, then AB = CD and BC = AD.
 We typically refer to the longer side as the length and the shorter side as the width, although this terminology isn't strictly necessary for calculating the perimeter.

 Defining Perimeter